AR-25/Streamlit-Sales-Dashboard_T6/README.md

 ---

-## 🚀 How to Run This Project Locally
+## 🚀 How to Run This Project

-To run this dashboard on your own machine, please follow these steps:
+You can run this dashboard in two ways: on your local machine or directly in Google Colab.

+### ### Method 1: Running on Your Local Machine (Recommended)

 1.  **Clone the repository:**
     ```bash